We are engineering artificial intelligence.

 And so much more.

-When leave this process to chance, we perpetuate a consciousness illiteracy that causes unnecessary suffering indefinitely.
+When we leave this process to chance, we perpetuate a consciousness illiteracy that causes unnecessary suffering not just through an entire lifetime, but through generations.

 A standard model of healthy consciousness would changes this.